horker/oxyplotcli2/docs/md/New-OxyRectangleSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.RectangleSeries object that represents a series that can be bound to a collection of OxyPlot.Series.RectangleItem.
+Returns an object that represents a series that can be bound to a collection of OxyPlot.Series.RectangleItem.